Why is April 1, 2014 Important?

 Are There any Exemptions from the Annual H-1B “Cap”?

-Persons already counted under the H-1B cap and who need an extension of stay are not subject to the annual limitation.
-Similarly, persons who already hold H-1B status and are transferring to a new employer are exempt from the cap.
-The annual limitation applies only to persons not yet counted against the annual cap.
-Also, certain types of educational or nonprofit organizations that file H-1B petitions are exempt from the H-1B numerical limitation.
+Persons already counted under the H-1B cap and who need an extension of H-1B status are not subject to the annual limitation.
+Similarly, persons who already hold H-1B status and are transferring to a different employer are exempt from the cap.
+The limitation applies only to persons not yet counted against the annual H-1B cap.
+Also, certain types of higher educational or nonprofit research organizations that file H-1B petitions are exempt from the H-1B numerical limitation.